 Highlights of Our Ph.D. in Theology and Apologetics Degree

-- Liberty is ranked in the top 1% of more than 2,100 online colleges and universities for academic quality, affordability, and accessibility by BestColleges.com — and ranked as the #2 online school in America by Niche.com.
+- Liberty is ranked in the top 1% of more than 2,100 online colleges and universities for academic quality, affordability, and accessibility by BestColleges.com — and one of the top 10 online schools in America by Niche.com.
 Earning your online PhD in Theology degree program from a nonprofit university with this kind of recognition will set you apart from others in your field.

 - As a John W. Rawlings School of Divinity Ph.D. student, you will receive a block tuition rate of $2,750 per semester if you take 7-15 credit hours.
 This can save you up to $6,000 a semester if you are a full-time doctoral student!*

 - Your success is our success, which is why we’re committed to providing quality academics at an affordable tuition rate.
 While other colleges are increasing their tuition, we’ve frozen tuition rates for our undergraduate, graduate, and doctoral programs for the past 6 years ̶ and counting.